-A credit score is a number out of 1000 provided to us by Experian, which helps lenders decide whether to give you credit.
+A credit score is a number out of 1000, which we get from our data provider, which helps lenders decide whether to give you credit.

 One way of thinking about this is to see it as a measure of risk to a prospective lender.
 The higher the score, the better you might have managed your debt in the past and built your credit history.
 This makes it more likely that you’ll be considered low-risk.